molecula/documentation/quick-start-guide/_posts/2022-01-31-community.md

 ```

 <!---
-Try FeatureBase Cloud at app.molecula.cloud will need to change
+"Try FeatureBase Cloud at app.molecula.cloud" will need to change that is in the current UI

-This doesn't work in safari as of 9/7/2022
+Note: This doesn't work in safari as of 9/7/2022
 -->

 Now, you can run queries in the [FeatureBase web application](http://localhost:10101/)